RobertL31/fuddly/docs/source/data_model.rst

 the constructor will let more freedom within the data model.
-But if you have accurate information, don't hesitate to add them in the data model, as it does not weaken the test cases that will be generated by the generic disruptors, quite the opposite.
+But if you have accurate information, don't hesitate to add them in the data model, as it does not weaken the test cases that will be generated by the generic operators, quite the opposite.

 Below the different currently defined integer types, and the corresponding outputs for a data generated from them: